R-Najjar/RiboSplitter/README.md

 ```

 Next, run function to put exons on one row per event to create isoform 1 and isoform 2 in DNA sequence
-then use frame to translate them
+then translate them to amino acid sequences
 ```
 t= filter (positions2, event_id %in% allsle2$event_id)
 iso_dna= stitch_exons (t, frames)
 ```

 ### Protein changes prediction
+This function will extract amino acid sequences that are the same at the beginning and end of the peptides from the two isoforms, and sequences that are different between the two isoforms
 ```
 protein_diff= protein_changes (iso_dna)
 ```

-Create names for splicing events based on genomic coordinates (chromosome, strand, then start and stop positions of exons)
+Create names for splicing events based on genomic coordinates (chromosome, strand, start and stop positions of exons)
 ```
 positions3= filter (positions2, event_id %in% diff_events$event_id)
 names= splice_name(positions3)